alfaindomart/gpt-easy-navigate/README.md

 # Todo

-- Change selectors and CSS based on URL matches
+- Change selectors and CSS based on URL matches - DONE
-- Add bookmark chat feature
+- Add bookmark chat feature -DONE
 - Close the menu after user clicked outside menu
-- Make it responsive
+- Make it responsive => should move when the window got smaller, like when a devtool is open
 - Fix the drag and drop
 - Improve the menu's css (highlight, layout)
 - Add highlight to the user's chat after scrolled